About Environment and Climate Change Canada

 Our science and research helps us to protect Canada's air quality.
 We study and measure air pollutants that can alter the atmosphere and affect human health, including acid rain, persistent organic pollutants, ground-level ozone, particulate matter, mercury, and substances that deplete the ozone layer.
 Our research is based on an integrated and multidisciplinary approach, which includes the study of the science of air issues, from the source of pollutants, and their transportation and interactions in the atmosphere, to the impacts on health and the environment.

 Our air quality science and research supports the development of regulations, guidelines and policies as well as addressing Canada's international obligations.
-Our work also helps to keep Canadians informed about changes in air quality and the potential impacts on their health, by providing the science needed for the Environment Canada's daily forecasts of air quality and UV.
+Our work also helps to keep Canadians informed about changes in air quality and the potential impacts on their health, by providing the science needed for the Environment and Climate Change Canada's daily forecasts of air quality and UV.

 Water research includes research into water quantity and water quality.
-EC's thousands of water observing stations across Canada monitor water bodies for changes in water levels and for pollutants, such as toxic substances generated by industrial, agricultural and domestic uses.
+ECCC's thousands of water observing stations across Canada monitor water bodies for changes in water levels and for pollutants, such as toxic substances generated by industrial, agricultural and domestic uses.

 This research is used to set Canada-wide standards for substances including mercury, petroleum hydrocarbons, dioxins and furans.